 Yoga totally changed my life.
 I call it my miracle and happy pill!
 I was able to benefit from it not just physically, but also emotionally and spiritually.
 I want to share the overflowing euphoria Yoga has given me and hopefully inspire more people to live a balanced, healthy, mindful and happy life.
 Yoga is for Everyone and Happiness is best when shared.

-Aira Kristina "KARA" M. Basmayor, CSP-PASP, is a full time Speech-language Pathologist and Certified Yoga Teacher for Kids, RCYP at Let's Talk and Learn Therapy Center.
+Aira Kristina "KARA" M. Basmayor, CSP-PASP, is a full time Speech-language Pathologist, a Certified Yoga Teacher for Kids & Differently-Abled and also the Center Director at Let's Talk and Learn Therapy Center.
 She regularly posts informational and helpful articles for parents and teachers at the Let's Talk and Learn Therapy Center FB Page and LTLTC Blog.